What is the Cyber Kill Chain?

 Due to these limitations, many experts recommend complementary frameworks like Extended Detection and Response (XDR) and the MITRE ATT&CK framework, which provide a more comprehensive approach to modern cybersecurity threats.

-How can security solutions and strategies be applied to detect and prevent cyberattacks at various stages of the Cyber Kill Chain?
+How can security solutions detect and prevent cyberattacks at various stages of the Cyber Kill Chain?

 Organizations can apply security solutions and strategies to detect and prevent cyberattacks at various stages of the Cyber Kill Chain: